Big3

-Big3 (stylized BIG3) is a 3-on-3 basketball league founded by the hip-hop musician and actor Ice Cube and entertainment executive Jeff Kwatinetz.
-The league consists of 12 teams whose rosters include both former NBA players and international players.
+Big3 (stylized BIG3) is a 3-on-3 basketball league founded by rapper and actor Ice Cube and businessman Jeff Kwatinetz.
+The league consists of 8 teams whose rosters include both former NBA players and international players.
 The rules of Big3 games contain deviations from the official rules of 3-on-3 basketball as administered by FIBA.
 It debuted in 2017 and takes place during the NBA offseason.
 In January 2020, Big3 announced its rule set would be the core of a new basketball variant called "Fireball3" (stylized FIREBALL3).

 History

 On January 11, 2017, Ice Cube and Jeff Kwatinetz announced their new 3-on-3 basketball league at the Sheraton Times Square Hotel, in New York City.
 Roger Mason Jr. was the first President and Commissioner.
 The Big3 held its first draft on April 30, and the inaugural week of games took place June 25 at the Barclays Center, in Brooklyn, New York.
 On August 26, 2017, Trilogy defeated the 3 Headed Monsters 51–46 in the inaugural Big3 Championship game, completing a perfect (10–0) season.
 The league's Most Valuable Player award was won by 3 Headed Monsters forward Rashard Lewis; Trilogy's undefeated season led to several awards for members of the team, including Defensive Player of the Year (James White) and Coach of the Year (Rick Mahorn).

 On March 15, 2018, Clyde Drexler became the second Commissioner, replacing Roger Mason.
 On April 3, the Big3 and Adidas agreed on a three-year partnership in which Adidas would launch a full retail line of sneakers, clothing, and equipment to launch in 2019.
 In conjunction with Adidas, the Big3 launched Young3, a youth initiative for underprivileged young kids, that was held in each city with Boys & Girls Clubs of America.
 At the conclusion of the 2018 regular season, the Power and 3 Headed Monsters were both tied for the league's best record (7–1); the Power would advance to the championship game, while the 3 Headed Monsters were ultimately eliminated by 3's Company in the semifinals.
 On August 24, 2018, the Power defeated 3's Company 51–43 to become the league's second champions.
 Power's Corey Maggette was awarded MVP and Captain of the Year, while Power's Nancy Lieberman was awarded Coach of the Year.